turingschool/community_content/README.markdown

 * **Monday**: Submit your topic and format to the markdown file **before 4pm**.
 * **Tuesday**: Add your outline as a gist **before 4pm**.
 * **Wednesday**: Draft slides and/or content.
-You do not need to submit anything.
+If you are doing a student-led session, send a 2-3 sentence description of your elective to Rachel.
 * **Thursday**: Rehearsal in Classroom C after wrap up.
 Your slides and/or content should be prepared in advance as laptops will be closed during rehearsal.
 Attendance is mandatory.
+If you're doing a student-led session, send out a gist of setup instructions/things to download/links to materials that you'll use during your session.
 * **Friday**: Present your 5-minute talk or student-led session for your Turing peers OR send your blog post or screen cast to Allison to post on the Turing blog.

 ## Topics & Themes